-One of the best resources for information about study in Australia and New Zealand is fellow students who have spent all or part of a year there.
+One of the best resources for information about study in Australia and New Zealand is fellow students who have studied there.
+Meetings are organized during the fall to bring returned students together with interested sophomores.
 Additional initiative should be taken to talk with individual returned students.
 They are interested in helping and have valuable information and insight (see the list at the end of this guide for names of students who recently studied in Australia or New Zealand).